Jessica (The Merchant of Venice): 18th-century editors

 The first critical notice of Jessica in the 18th century was made by William Warburton, who commented on the line in act 5, scene 1: "Fair ladies, you drop manna in the way / Of starvèd people."
 Warburton's comment was that "Shakespear is not more exact in any thing, than in adapting his images with propriety to his speakers; of which he has here given an instance in making the young Jewess call good fortune, Manna."
 Unfortunately, as Samuel Johnson explains rather drily—in a note to Warburton's note—in his 1765 edition: "The commentator should have remarked, that this speech is not, even in his own edition, the speech of the Jewess."
 The lines in question are usually assigned to Lorenzo.

 The next was by Edmond Malone in his 1790 edition.
 The editor of the Second Folio (1632) had emended the line "If a Christian do not / play the knave and get thee, I am much deceived", substituting did for do.
 This changed the meaning, as an acerbic Malone points out:

 Malone's position turned out to be somewhat controversial.
 In his revised edition in 1821, multiple notes appeared in response.
 The first, by George Steevens, offers an alternate reading of the passage: "I suspect that the waggish Launcelot designed this for a broken sentence—'and get thee'—implying, get thee with child.
 Mr. Malone, however, supposes him to mean only—carry thee away from thy father's house."
 As does another by John Monck Mason:

 Boswell printed both along with Malone's original note.
 At further issue was Malone's tarring of all the previous editors with the same brush, for which Steevens was particularly sore.
 He provided a further note exempting Isaac Reed from Malone's criticism on the grounds that Reed had followed the First Folio, not the Second.
 Malone's response was simply that "In answer to Mr. Steevens, I have to state that I printed this play in 1784, and that Mr. Reed's edition did not appear till 1785.
 I may add that I communicated to that gentleman this very correction."

 The back and forth continued in notes on Jessica's line in act 5, scene 1: "I am never merry when I hear sweet music."
 Steevens opined that:

 For this point, Steevens cites the word's use in Measure for Measure and a similar usage of dulcia by Horace in his Art of Poetry.
 Malone responds that "Sweet is pleasing, delightful, and such is the meaning of dulcis in Horace."

+Different iterations

+In John Greer St. Ervine's 1924 sequel to The Merchant of Venice, The Lady of Belmont, Jessica is portrayed as a lascivious woman of weak character.

+In Nazi Germany, Jessica was altered to be Shylock's Goyish ward, as the marriage between her and Lorenzo contradicted Nazi ideals of racial purity.